trifle-io/trifle-io/docs/trifle-stats-rb/configuration.md

 - `driver` - backend driver used to store and retrieve data.
 - `track_ranges` - list of timeline ranges you would like to track.
 Value must be list of symbols, defaults to `[:minute, :hour, :day, :week, :month, :quarter, :year]`.
-- `separator` - keys can get serialized in backend, separator is used to join these values.
-Value must be string, defaults to `::`.
 - `time_zone` - `TZInfo` zone to properly generate range for timeline values.
 Value must be valid TZ string identifier, otherwise it defaults and fallbacks to `'GMT'`.
 - `beginning_of_week` - first day of week.
 Value must be string, defaults to `:monday`.
 - `designator` - instance of Designator class used to categorize values for a Histogram.
 No default.
 Trying to `assort` without `designator` will raise an exception.